ut-amrl/image-feature-comparison/README.md

 # Usage

-Compile the program using cmake and make and then run using the following commands:
+Compile the program using cmake and make and edit the parameters at the top of histogram.py to fit your needs.
+Most importantly change the ```input_path``` variable to your folder of images to test on, then run using the following commands:

 ```./histogram.py <output_directory> regen```